 Faculty : Computer Science and Information Technology Programs

-School : Program of Bioinformatics
+School : Program of Computer Networks and Cyber Security

-Prerequisit Course : MTH121
+Prerequisit Course : CNC323

 Credit Hours : 3.00